marqh/ncContainers/source/semantics.rst

 ..
 A second new terminology is defined: a `member_role`.
 This enables individual members of a container to take on semantic roles within the file.
 The `simple` container type supports only one value for `member_role`, which is `member`.

-Communities may define their own `container_type` values and within this scope define a controlled set of semantics for attribute names and values to allow rich semantic content to be provided.
+Communities may define their own `container_type` values and within this scope define a controlled set of semantics for attribute names and allowable values to allow rich semantic content to be provided.

+A container type may define container roles.
+These are attribute names which enable a particular member to be explicitly linked via a named role, with associcated semantics, defined by the container type.
+Container roles link directly to variables within the scope of the container.
+All container role attribute names must be prepended with the string `container_role_` to enable identification by software.